truemark/autoalarm/README.md

 -   **Enable/Disable ReAlarm Globally**:

-    -   Use the context variable `useReAlarm` to control whether ReAlarm is active.
+    -   Use the context variable `enableReAlarm` to control whether ReAlarm is active.
     -   Example command to enable ReAlarm:
         ```bash
-        cdk deploy --context useReAlarm='true' AutoAlarm
+        cdk deploy --context enableReAlarm='true' AutoAlarm
         ```
-    -   By default, if `useReAlarm` is not specified, the function is disabled implicitly.
+    -   By default, if `enableReAlarm` is not specified, the function is disabled implicitly.
 Set it to `'true'` to enable or `'false'` to disable explicitly.

 -   **Customize ReAlarm Schedule**: